mithielesh/mithielesh/README.md

 Hi, I'm Mithielesh.

-I'm a 3rd year engineering student, welcome to my profile.
+I'm a 3rd year engineering student.
+Welcome to my profile.
 I use this space to experiment with new ideas, figure out how things work, and just build things I find interesting.

 I'm always open to collaborating on cool projects or just chatting about tech.
 Feel free to reach out!